Itzfeminisce/meetnmart/README.md

-# MeetNMart
+# MeetnMart

-MeetNMart is a public, TypeScript-based marketplace and communication platform designed to connect buyers and sellers in real-time.
+MeetnMart is a public, TypeScript-based marketplace and communication platform designed to connect buyers and sellers in real-time.
 It features live audio/video calls, chat, deep linking, and robust moderation tools, all optimized for both SEO and user experience.

 ## Features